-In the event that you need to file a claim, contact Jennifer Foster via email at firstname.lastname@example.org or by phone at (336) 841-9463.
+In the event that you need to file a claim, contact Student Accounts via email at firstname.lastname@example.org or by phone at (336) 841-9259.

 Cost and Waiving of Coverage

-The cost of the plan is $304.00 for the 2019-2020 academic year.
+The cost of the plan is $348.00 for the 2020-2021 academic year.
+This will be charged half in the fall semester and half in the spring semester.
 Coverage insures tuition, mandatory fees, room and meals.
-Every incoming and returning student will be automatically enrolled in coverage entering the Fall 2019 semester.
+Every incoming and returning student will be automatically enrolled in coverage entering the Fall 2020 semester.

 If you wish to stay enrolled in coverage, no action is necessary on your part.